-C. Nelson Nichols, 849 Wilcox Ave., Hollywood 38.
-Calif., Sept.
-16.-Brother Clovis Cook taught cently.
+C. Nelson Nichols, 849 Wilcox Ave., Hollywood 38, Calif., Sept.
+16.-Brother Clovis Cook taught a singing school for my home congregation, recently.
 On Sept.
 1, Brethren Gayland Osburn and Jesse French, and I were with the Sanger, Calif., congregation and aided them in the Sunday morning worship.
 We were at Fresno the rest of that day, and the next for the Labor Day business meeting.
 Upon leaving there nearly all the brethren seemed pleased with the business that had been transacted.
 Sept.
 6, 8, I was back with the Siskiyou St. congregation, in L. A., assisting in the services.
 Bro.
 Abe Smith, of Azusa, Calif., held a meeting in Glendora, Sept.
 8-15.
 I enjoyed attending this meeting.
 At Glendora, Sept.
 15, I preached in the morning, and in the evening Bro.
 Smith and I both talked.
 It seems that the work everywhere is progressing, but that is only as it should be.